Experienced Divorce Attorneys Who Understand PA Divorce Law, Berks County Courts and the People of Reading and Berks County

 Consult with our experienced Divorce Attorneys.
 They can gain a full understanding of your unique circumstances and the personalities of the spouses to help you determine the chances a Collaborative Divorce will be successful.

 There are many do-it-yourself divorce kits on the market.
-This may work if both parties are in agreement.
-But you often overlook important and costly details:
+D0-it-yourself divorce kits may work if both parties are in agreement.
+But you often overlook crucial and costly details:

 - Did you thoroughly research your state’s laws?